herve4m/quay-api-operator/docs/crds/OrganizationMirror.md

 ### externalRegistryUsername

-Username to use for pulling the image from the remote registry.
+Username to use for pulling images from the remote registry.
+If not provided, then anonymous access is used.

 __Type__: string